-- > it executes the cleaning functions created by demo or test scripts, if they exist, - it stops the active tables groups, if any, - > it drops the tables groups, removing in particular the triggers on application tables, - it drops the extension and the main emaj schema, - it drops roles emaj_adm and emaj_viewer if they are not linked to any objects in the current database or in other databases of the cluster.
+- it executes the cleaning functions created by demo or test scripts, if they exist, - it stops the tables groups in LOGGING state, if any, - it drops the tables groups, removing in particular the triggers on application tables, - > it drops the extension and the main emai schema. - it drops roles emaj_adm and emaj_viewer if they are not linked to any objects in the current database or in other databases of the cluster.